In the UK there are currently 635,000 empty homes according to the latest statistics from the government, and around 72,100 in London alone.

 It’s a very high-risk strategy that relies on significant Capital Growth.

-Because of this, it’s a very niche issue that only really affects the most affluent of areas and a very small selection of the overall London and UK housing market.
+Because of this, it’s a very niche issue that only really affects the most affluent of areas and a very small selection of the London housing market and the UK housing market overall.

 (However it’s not unique to the UK, as New York, Vancouver, Hong Kong, and other major international cities are experiencing similar issues)